 Read More (and see videos) : iFLY Melbourne

-The Sea Life Melbourne Aquarium takes you on an interactive underwater adventure discovering the wonders of the underground world.
+The Sea Life Melbourne Aquarium is one of the most popular kids activities in Melbourne.
+Sea Life takes you on an interactive underwater adventure discovering the wonders of the underground world.
 You can see some amazing sea creatures and marine animals, meet one of the largest crocodiles in captivity and then head into Antarctica with the penguins.
 Sea Life Museum is a great day out in Melbourne for kids and families.

 Read more: Sea Life Melbourne Aquarium

 A visit to the Old Melbourne Gaol is a great way to learn about some of Victoria’s history and the perfect indoor activity for school aged children on a rainy day.
 Explore the gaol, experience the interactive watch house where you get “arrested” and “locked up”, and participate in different events and activities throughout the year.

 Do you have a little Lego lover?
 Then Legoland is the place to be!
 Legoland is Australia’s first indoor LEGO playground designed for children from 3-10 years old.
 There are plenty of kids activities for younger children, such as the DUPLO Farm and soft play, and for the older ones there is the LEGO Racers, the underwater world, the creative workshops and more.